Japanese Curry Pan (カレーパン) – Fried Curry Bread

 If you’re a fan of Japanese cuisine or just love trying new and delicious snacks, you need to try Curry Pan (カレーパン, pronounced Kare Pan).

 This savory treat combines the rich flavors of Japanese curry with the satisfying crunch of a perfectly fried bread roll.
 It’s a popular snack that features a bread roll filled with a flavorful Japanese curry.
-This delectable roll is then coated in breadcrumbs and deep-fried until it reaches a golden, crispy perfection.
-The combination of textures and flavors makes it a unique and delightful culinary experience.
+This roll is then coated in breadcrumbs and deep-fried until it reaches a golden, crispy perfection.

 Whether you try it from a local bakery or make it yourself, this crispy, curry-filled treat is sure to become a favorite.